mathiaspettersen/CTFTeam5/Lab03/Main.md

 ## 9002 -  GTFO

+> *I got tired of telling people to GTFO when they asked for sudo permissions to install tools on their Linux machines.
+So I allowed APT to run as root on this machine.
+Should be fine right.. ? **Port: 9002***
 When running `sudo -l` , it is discovered that the user may run `apt` as root, as also written in the description of the challenge.

 ![sudo_l](https://user-images.githubusercontent.com/72946914/157649370-a624e621-e187-449b-8090-fdd071b44cbc.PNG)